passport/www.passportjs.org/docs/middleware.md

 operations than authenticating a user via OpenID Connect.
 As such, those two mechanisms are implemented by two different strategies.
 In the route above, the `local` strategy is used to verify a username and password.

-Prior to employing a strategy to authenticate a request, the [strategy must be installed and configured](/concepts/authentication/strategies/).